18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 ## Partitions

 One does not have to specify a partition when submitting a job to a default partition on either Ceres or Atlas.
 However scripts that have a partition specified will need to be updated when used on a different cluster.
-To see the list of available partitions on a cluster, either issue "`sinfo`" command or see the appropriate user guide at (https://scinet.usda.gov/guide/ceres/#partitions-or-queues).
+To see the list of available partitions on a cluster, either issue "`sinfo`" command or see the appropriate user guide: [Ceres](https://scinet.usda.gov/guide/ceres/#partitions-or-queues) or [Atlas](https://www.hpc.msstate.edu/computing/atlas).